ray-project/ray/doc/source/serve/monitoring.md

 The requests will loop and can be canceled with `ctrl-c`.

-While this is running, in your web browser navigate to `localhost:8080`.
+While this script is running, go to `localhost:8080` in your web browser.
 In the output there, you can search for `serve_` to locate the metrics above.
-The metrics are updated once every ten seconds, and you will need to refresh the page to see the new values.
+The metrics are updated once every ten seconds, so you need to refresh the page to see new values.

-For example, after running the script for some time and refreshing `localhost:8080` you should be able to find metrics similar to the following:
+For example, after running the script for some time and refreshing `localhost:8080` you should find metrics similar to the following:

 ```
 ray_serve_deployment_processing_latency_ms_count{..., replica="sleeper#jtzqhX"} 48.0